 As we made our way down the Adriatic coast, transportation options became more limited.
 Going east from Split, there is no train travel, so the primary public transportation option is the bus.
 Taking the bus in this part of the world has its idiosyncrasies, in fact, when we had chance encounters with other Americans in Kotor, the first thing they asked was “did you take that bus from Dubrovnik to Kotor?
 Could you believe it?”
 First off, we were required to pay 10 kuna (about $1.50) for each piece of our luggage going into the bus luggage hold.
 Since this is not the custom where most of us are from, several travelers had already spent all of their Croatian kuna, and Euros were not accepted, leaving these passengers in an awkward position.
 Then there was the bus driver himself and his sidekick, an older lady who engaged in loud arguments with the driver.
 She might have been his wife – they certainly seemed to argue like an old married couple.
 Other than keeping the bus driver on his toes, we never found out what her job really was.

 The bus left Dubrovnik at 10:00 and was due to arrive in Kotor at 11:50 after passing border control in Croatia and again in Montenegro.
 By our Google Maps estimates, this drive in a car takes two hours.
-How, then, could it be done on a bus full of passengers needing to pass border controls?
+How, then, could it be done on a bus full of passengers needing to pass border controls in under two hours?
 The answer was that it couldn’t be done.
 We arrived in Kotor at a little after 2:00, more than two hours late.
 You have to figure that the bus company knows that the trip can’t be done in less than two hours.
 On the bright side, it was a beautiful drive.

 Town of Kotor